gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 ```

 The ANOVA $F$-test for an interaction between supplement type and dosage level is
 $F(2,54)= 4.107$ with a p-value of 0.022.
-So there is strong evidence of an interaction and we probably should reject the null hypothesis of no interaction between *Dosage* and *Delivery method*,
-supporting a changing effect on odontoblast growth of dosage based on the delivery
+So there is moderate to strong evidence against the null hypothesis of no interaction between *Dosage* and *Delivery method*, so we would likely conclude that there is an interaction present that we should discuss and this supports a changing effect on odontoblast growth of dosage based on the delivery
-method in the Guinea Pigs that were assigned.
+method in these Guinea Pigs.

 \indent Any similarities between this correct
 result and the previous WRONG result are coincidence.
 I once
 attended a Master's thesis defense where the results from a similar model were not as
 expected (small p-values in places they didn't expect and large p-values in
-places where they thought differences existed).
+places where they thought differences existed based on past results and plots of the data).
 During the presentation, the student
 showed some ANOVA tables and the four level categorical variable had 1 numerator
-$df$ in the ANOVA table.
+$df$ in all ANOVA tables.
 The student
 passed with *major* revisions but had to re-run **all** the results and re-write
 **all** the conclusions...
 \index{ANOVA table}